j-unspeakable/Data_Engineering_Zoomcamp/README.md

 <a name="week5"></a>
 ## Week 5: Batch processing
-- Introduction to batch processing (Emphasies on Spark).
+- Introduction to batch processing (Emphasis on Spark).
 - Seting up a Local Spark Cluster.
 - Anatomy of a Spark Cluster.
 - Spark Dataframes (Pyspark).